-A worsening of depressive symptoms including thoughts of suicide or self harm may occur in the first one or two months of you taking AURO-SERTRALINE or when the doctor changes your dose.
-These symptoms should be controlled when the full effect of AURO-SERTRALINE takes place.
+A worsening of depressive symptoms including thoughts of suicide or self harm may occur in the first one or two months of you taking Sertraline generichealth or when the doctor changes your dose.
+These symptoms should be controlled when the full effect of Sertraline generichealth takes place.

-Children, adolescents or young adults under 24 years of age are more likely to experience these effects during the first few months of treatment.
+Young adults under 24 years of age are more likely to experience these effects during the first few months of treatment.